Daniel Isenberg

 As a judicial assistant, Daniel drafted submissions to the Privy Council in place of the absent Respondent in University of Technology, Jamaica v Industrial Disputes Tribunal [2017] UKPC 22 (see para 2), about whether the Industrial Disputes Tribunal was entitled to take into account matters of which the employer was unaware at the time of the dismissal.

 Daniel is particularly well-grounded in equality and discrimination law following his involvement in Essop v Home Office, Naeem v Secretary of State for Justice [2017] UKSC 27, concerning whether in an indirect discrimination claim there is a need to establish why a provision, criterion or practice causes individuals with a protected characteristic particular disadvantage (as a judicial assistant).
-He is also a member of the EHRC’s C Panel of Counsel.
+He is also a member of the EHRC’s B Panel of Counsel.

 Public & Human Rights

-Daniel is also a member of the Attorney General’s C Panel of Treasury Counsel.
+He is also a member of the Attorney General’s C Panel of Treasury Counsel.
 He acted for the successful defendants in R (EU Lotto Ltd and others) v Secretary of State for Digital, Culture, Media and Sport [2019] 1 CMLR 41, an EU law challenge to the ban on betting on non-UK Euromillions lotteries; and R (MP) v Secretary of State for Health and Social Care [2018] EWHC [3392] (Admin), consultation- and PSED-based challenges to reforms to the regime for charging ‘overseas visitors’ for NHS services.

-Recent and ongoing instructions include:
+Recent instructions include:

 - Brook House Public Inquiry – acting for a core participant in the Article 3 public inquiry into allegations of abuse and mistreatment at the Brook House immigration removal centre, following an undercover BBC Panorama report.